 - Dreamhost: How can I manually backup my data?

 Always contact your hosting provider, they usually assist you with that backup process and it will guarantee a true full website backup.

-2) Install Backup Plugin
+Installing a Backup Plugin

-- BackupBuddy – Premium plugin with annual subscription.
+- BackupBuddy – Premium plugin with an annual subscription.
 Can backup to FTP, Amazon S3, Dropbox and more

 - WordPress Backup to Dropbox – Free with premium upgrades – Can backup to Dropbox only

 - BlogVault - Free to use, it schedules daily backups and only uses offsite storage, so everything is automatically set up.
-The blogVault backup plugin does a complete backup of the WordPress site, including files and database.
+The blogVault backup plugin does a complete backup of the WordPress site, including files and databases.